-Level 7 is equivalent to Master’s level and could transfer 20 credits and full tuition fees to Master programs of Paris-U.
+Level 7 is equivalent to Master’s level and could transfer 20 credits and total tuition fees to Master programs of Paris-U.

-2.1 Critically explore the relationship between, corporate, business and operational strategies.
+2.1 Critically explore the relationship between corporate, business, and operational strategies.

-2.3 Evaluate strategic options for an organisation.
+2.3 Evaluate strategic options for an organisatioorganizationn.

 3. Be able to evaluate various tools and approaches to a strategy implementation plan.